markloreto/android-spatialite/README.md

 Cordova Plugin
 ========

+The following outlines getting spatialite working as a Cordova plugin.

+#### Deploy Spatialite Database with App

-- If you wish to use an existing spatialite database it needs to be [shipped with your app] (http://www.raymondcamden.com/index.cfm/2012/7/27/Guest-Blog-Post-Shipping-a-populated-SQLite-DB-with-PhoneGap) and copied to the database path the first time the app starts. e.g:
+If you wish to use an existing spatialite database it needs to be [shipped with your app] (http://www.raymondcamden.com/index.cfm/2012/7/27/Guest-Blog-Post-Shipping-a-populated-SQLite-DB-with-PhoneGap) and copied to the database path the first time the app starts. e.g:

 ```
 $ cp /path/to/mydb.sqlite /path/to/cordovaproject/platforms/android/assets/